mhetreramesh/ci-notifications/README.md

-# codeigniter-login-logout-register
+# User Notifications System using CodeIgniter
-A user login, logout, register start for Codeigniter 3
+A user login, logout, register & notifications system using Codeigniter 3

 ## Installation
 1. Open /application/config/database.php and edit with your database settings